Digital Divide Symposium

 Digital Capital and Political Power: Shaping Inequalities in a Technological Age

-Hosted by the University of Sharjah (UAE) and organized by the IAMCR Digital Divide Working Group in collaboration with the Mass Media Research Group at the University of Sharjah (UAE).
+On 17 April, 2025, the University of Sharjah (UAE) will host this symposium, organized by the IAMCR Digital Divide Working Group in collaboration with the Mass Media Research Group at the University of Sharjah (UAE).

 This symposium will explore the emerging and evolving forms of digital inequalities and their intricate connections with social inequalities.
 As digital technologies increasingly shape our world, they reflect and amplify existing economic, social, and political divides, both within and across nations.
 The event will bring together scholars and practitioners to examine these dynamics, offering a platform for in-depth discussions on the complex nature of digital inequalities in today’s society.